Your area Not set — showing everywhere

 Addressed

-Jeanie Allardyce, representing the Parent Teacher Council, announced the recipients of this year's Marine Tobin Memorial Scholarship.
-She celebrated five high-achieving seniors who have demonstrated community volunteerism and plans to attend college.
+Jeanie Allardyce, representing the Parent Teacher Council, announced the recipients of the Marine Tobin Memorial Scholarship.
+She celebrated five high-achieving seniors who have demonstrated community volunteerism.
 Key concern

 Board response

-The Board President (a speaker) acknowledged the scholarship and expressed appreciation for its continuation.
+The Board Chair expressed appreciation for the scholarship's continuation.

-The board acknowledged the announcement and celebrated the students' achievements.
+The board acknowledged the announcement and celebrated the students.

 Aidan Mulcahy